 The audiometer can be used with a PC to transfer patient data directly to the Audibase application.
 The USB PC socket is used for this function.
+You must use the designated USB cable which is available from Amplivox (see Section 12).
 See Section 9.4.2 for further details.

-2.7 Disposal Information
+2.7 DISPOSAL INFORMATION